The US

 post about Reverend Hagee three very good resources for information are Glenn

-Greenwald’s writings on these topics
+Greenwald’s writings on these topics, Professor Wald’s

-scholarly work
+scholarly work[2][2],

 and J Street – a relatively new American